alttester/AltTester-Unity-SDK/docs/pages/tester-with-cloud.md

 2. On AWS, create a new project, make sure you are on the *"Automated tests"* tab and then select *"Create a new run"*;
 3. At the next step, choose the *"Test a native application on Android devices."*.
 Then upload your **.apk** file;
 4. At the configuration step, choose *"Appium Python"* for the purpose of this example, then upload the **.zip** file containing the tests;
 5. The demo project contains an example **.yml** configuration file.
-Use is at the next step, by selecting *"Run your test in a custom environment"*.
+Use it at the next step, by selecting *"Run your test in a custom environment"*.
 This will define how your test environment is set up and how the tests run;
 6. The next step will allow you to select on which devices the tests will be executed.
 You can create your own device pool, or use the recommended top devices;
 7. For this example, no changes need to be done to the Device state configuration;
 8. At the last step, you can set the execution timeout for your devices, then start the tests.